Data Driven Marketing

 Marketers today encounter two major problems.
 First, they collect far more data than they can reliably use.
 They are unable to utilize and analyze the data because there’s just too much of it for a single person to reliably go through.
 Second, they are collecting data from a variety of sources — and it’s not always possible for this data to be consolidated accurately.

-For data-driven marketers, it’s essential to invest in a consolidated data analysis system.
-With a consolidated system, marketers know that they are running apples-to-apples comparisons between marketing campaigns — and that they are utilizing all their data without any substantial gaps.
+For data-driven marketers, it’s essential to invest in marketing data analytics software, so marketers know they are making apples-to-apples comparisons between channels and platforms used in marketing campaigns — and that they are utilizing all their data without any substantial gaps.
 At the end of the day, data-driven marketing is centralized around producing better results.
 The better the data, the better the end result.

 1. Data Driven Marketing Strategy